you-zhou/notes/dev.md

 ### ignored variable
-If you need to assign something (for instance, in Unpacking) but will not need that variable, use __:
+If you need to assign something (for instance, in Unpacking) but will not need that variable, use `__`:

 ```python
 filename = 'foobar.txt'
 basename, __, ext = filename.rpartition('.')
 ```
 Note:
 Many Python style guides recommend the use of a single underscore `_` for throwaway variables rather than the double underscore `__` recommended here.
-The issue is that “_” is commonly used as an alias for the gettext() function, and is also used at the interactive prompt to hold the value of the last operation.
+The issue is that `_` is commonly used as an alias for the `gettext()` function, and is also used at the interactive prompt to hold the value of the last operation.
 Using a double underscore instead is just as clear and almost as convenient, and eliminates the risk of accidentally interfering with either of these other use cases.

 ## colour coded print